sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

             * enables syntax checking
                 * compiles your code on the fly and throws a warning if there's a problem
                     * huge time saver
+                    * my biggest motiviation for using an LSP
+                        * I make a shit ton of dumb mistakes
         * `--single_file_support`
             * I only have a vague idea what this does
             * won't specualte